-Due to the current situation, the Georgia Tech PTRC is providing virtual patent and trademark consultation and training to students, researchers, faculty, and staff affiliated with Georgia Tech as well as inventors/entrepreneurs from the public.
-Please call or email to set up a virtual appointment (Email: firstname.lastname@example.org; Phone: 404-385-7185).
+Due to current situation, the Georgia Tech PTRC is providing virtual patent and trademark consultation and training to all inventors and entrepreneurs from the public.
+Please call or email to set up a virtual appointment (Email: GTPTRC@library.gatech.edu; Phone: 404-894-4500).

 The Georgia Tech Library has been the Patent & Trademark Resource Center (PTRC) - formerly Patent & Trademark Depository Library (PTDL) since 1946 and we have all available patents issued in the U.S. since 1790 on file together with additional search tools.
 Though we are not permitted to do any of the application procedures for you nor to give you legal advice, we can help you make your search of the patent and trademark databases more efficient.
 We can instruct you in the use of the search tools available at the Library for you to conduct your own patent and trademark searches.

-If you are new to patents, check this page. for an overview of patent process, and watch this updated USPTO's training video on patent search strategy: How to conduct a preliminary U.S. patent search.
-For your convenience, you may also download a PDF copy of the Seven Step Strategy here.
+If you are new to patents, check the USPTO page. for an overview of patent process, and watch this updated USPTO's training video on patent search strategy: How to conduct a preliminary U.S. patent search.
+For your convenience, you may also download a PDF copy of the Seven Step Strategy.

 Additional tutorials can be found under the Online Tutorials tab.